Opening Time: 8:00 AM – 5:00 PM

 If you’d like an attorney’s help in determining whether you’re eligible for employment authorization (or whether you need it at all), Jorge Munoz Law will give you the assistance you need.

-Request a consultation before submitting your I-765 form and take the first step toward employment authorization.
+Request a consultation or call 786-678-8587 before submitting your Form I-765 application for employment authorization and take the first step toward obtaining an employment authorization card.